ODIN: Characterizing the Three-dimensional Structure of Two Protocluster Complexes at $z = 3.1$: ODIN structures in 3D

 \subsection{COSMOS-z3.1-C}

 The surface density map of COSMOS-z3.1-C, shown in the bottom panels of Figure~\ref{fig:spec_sources}, reveals a distinctive morphology characterized by a prominent high-density region connected to an almost linear structure.
 A similar configuration was recently observed in a structure at $z=3.44$, dubbed {\it Cosmic Vine} \citep{Jin2024}.
 However, the three-dimensional structure tells a more complex story (see Figure~\ref{fig:cosmos_n501_s2_3d}).
 The main density peak, which appears compact and round in projection, actually consists of a dense core at the `front' (i.e., closer to us) with a tail extending along the direction indicated by the solid black arrow in Figure~\ref{fig:cosmos_n501_s2_3d}.
 Below this are three closely-connected density peaks stretching along the direction indicated by a red arrow in Figure~\ref{fig:cosmos_n501_s2_3d}.
-The northern and southern portions of the structure also appear to be linked toward the rear of the observed volume.
+The northern and southern portions of the structure also appear to be linked toward the rear of the observed volume. {As in the case of COSMOS-z3.1-A, this lower-density bridge might be a true feature of the LSS given its proximity to the density peaks and its correspondence to a 2D filament traced by photometric LAEs.}

 The four peaks identified in 3D are projected onto the sky and displayed in Figure~\ref{fig:cosmos_z3.1_c} as colored contours, along with their corresponding redshift distributions.
 Their coordinates and estimated descendant masses are provided in Table~\ref{tab:density_peaks}.
 The combined mass of COSMOS-z3.1-C within these overdensities is $\log(M/M_\odot), \approx 15.3$, $\sim$1.5 times lower than that of COSMOS-z3.1-A.